Parcels posted in a Saskatchewan Crown Public Offering are requested by oil companies through the Integrated Resources Information System (IRIS).

 - Applications may be un-submitted or changed up to 4 PM CST on the closing date.

-All lands approved for posting in the Crown Land Sale will be published in the Sale Notice.
+All lands approved for posting will be published in the Public Offering Notice.